doc4child/cheat-sheets/linux/linuxbasics.md

 `mkdir` | make directory
 `rm -rf` | remove r for recursive and f for force
 `man <command>` | manual for particular command
+`chmod +x filename` | to make file executable
+`sudo chown -R username:groupname ./foldername` |to assign ownership of user and group to folder

 ## System commands
 COMMAND | DESCRIPTION